mansuru017/Pemob-TugasAkhir/README.md

 # tugas_akhir

-**NOTED** BEFORE DOWNLOADED THIS FILE, MAKE SURE MAKE FOLDER NAME "tugas_akhir" in then replace file download inside there.
+**NOTED** BEFORE DOWNLOADED THIS FILE, MAKE SURE YOU MAKE A FOLDER NAME "tugas_akhir" in then replace file download inside there.

 ## Getting Started